stockc/mnug/public/meetup/next_meetup.md

 On June 22, 2017 we would like to invite you to our next community meetup of the Munich Node.JS User Group.
-Please sign up on [Meetup]() to give us a hint how many nodehackers are coming!
+Please sign up on [Meetup](https://www.meetup.com/Munich-Node-js-User-Group/events/240502989/) to give us a hint how many nodehackers are coming!

 **Attention!
-We meet at a new location.
-Office of [Microsoft Munich](https://www.microsoft.com/de-de/aktionen/smart-workspace-in-muenchen-schwabing/default.aspx)**
+We meet at the office of [Microsoft Munich](https://www.microsoft.com/de-de/aktionen/smart-workspace-in-muenchen-schwabing/default.aspx)**

 ### What?